-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
-If you feel too tired to exercise vigorously, try taking a short walk. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
-Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise.
+If you feel too tired to exercise vigorously, try taking a short walk. - If you are dizzy, get up slowly after sitting or lying. - To decrease the risk of infection, wash your hands regularly.

-- Drink plenty of fluids (a minimum of 6 to 8 glasses per day is recommended).
-To help decrease your risk of tumor lysis syndrome, you may need to drink plenty of fluids 2 days before your first dose of venetoclax, on the day of the first dose and anytime your dose is increased. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
+Check with your nurse before using dental floss. - Be very careful when using knives or tools. - Use an electric shaver instead of a razor. - Drink plenty of fluids (a minimum of 6 to 8 glasses per day is recommended).
+To help decrease your risk of tumor lysis syndrome, you may need to drink plenty of fluids 2 days before your first dose of venetoclax, on the day of the first dose and anytime your dose is increased. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea and/or constipation. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
 Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain.
+Please tell your doctor or nurse if you are experiencing pain. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Keep the area around the rash clean and dry.
+Ask your doctor for medicine if your rash bothers you.

-Food and Medicine Interactions
+Food and Drug Interactions

 - Avoid grapefruit products, Seville oranges, and starfruit while taking this medicine.
-These foods may raise the levels of venetoclax in your body which could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known medicine interactions with venetoclax.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This medicine may interact with St. John's Wort and may lower the levels of the medicine in your body, which can make it less effective. - There are known interactions of venetoclax with blood thinning medicine such as warfarin.
+These foods may raise the levels of venetoclax in your body which could make side effects worse. - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs, and others) you are taking before starting this medicine as there are known drug interactions with venetoclax.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions. - This drug may interact with St. John's Wort and may lower the levels of the drug in your body, which can make it less effective. - There are known interactions of venetoclax with blood thinning medicine such as warfarin.
 Ask your doctor what precautions you should take.